PrincessRTFM/node-ddate/README.md

 A magic (getter-only) property to get a generic object describing this Erisian date.
 Probably not that commonly needed, mostly used internally by the `.format()` method, but the returned object is described below.

+Please note that this is NOT cached, and all values are recalculated on each access of `.fnord`.
+The returned object is mundane, so you may want to cache it yourself instead of using `ddateObject.fnord.<property` over and over with the same base object.

 #### `.format(formatString)`

 Returns a string representation of this Erisian date, according to the given `formatString`.
 If no `formatString` is provided, the default defined in your user configuration file is used instead - see the Configuration File section below.